Naina2006-Vismi/SafeCityAI_DetectionSystem/README.md

 ## 🎥 Demo Video

-A 30-second demo video (`synthetic_video.mp4`) shows the model running inference frame-by-frame on 75 unseen test images, with bounding boxes drawn in real time across all three classes.
+A 30-second demo video (`Demo Video.mp4`) shows the model running inference frame-by-frame on 75 unseen test images, with bounding boxes drawn in real time across all three classes.

 ---